 Read Next | Staying at Dahab Paradise in Dahab, Egypt

-Choosing Dahab to get Certified
+Choosing Dahab to get certified

-Getting in the Water!
+Getting in the water

-The diving in Dahab was incredible.
+The diving in Dahab is incredible.
 The ocean was so full of life and you could tell that the Egyptian and Bedouin people in Dahab really care about the fish and corals living there.
 Steve at Sea Dancer had signs up everywhere encouraging tourists not to eat the fish in Dahab and be careful where they swam.
 I loved how much they truly cared about the ocean and the environment.

 Diving with Sea Dancer Dive Center

 After finishing the skills part of the course we were able to start doing more expedition dives.
-Sea Dancer Dive Center is the best dive company in Egypt because they took us to the most popular dive sites in Dahab for our open water dives.
-By the time I had finished my Advanced Open Water Course with Sea Dancer, I had dived:
+Sea Dancer is the best dive company in Egypt because they took us to the most popular dive sites in Dahab for our open water dives.
+By the time I had finished my Advanced Open Water with Sea Dancer, I had dived: